 In-App Advertising (Ads)

-This monetization model is the absolute winner amongst the mobile developers: almost 65% of the largest apps and games in the app stores use this model.
+This monetization model is the absolute winner amongst developers: almost 65% of the largest apps and games in the stores use this model.
 Advertising can be used as an entire monetization model, just as the complementary one to a freemium model.

 The key to success with ads, native ads or banner, it to integrate them naturally to the user experience.
-Interrupting the user performing a certain action can lead them to uninstall your app.
+Interrupting the user performing a certain action can lead them to uninstall.
 Instead, offering a reward can help motivating the users watch an ad.